benmcclelland/gogrove/README.md

 You should see the "04" for the GrovePi and the "3e" and "62" for the LCD.

-If these are nto showing up, try reloading the i2c_bcm2835 module:
+If these are not showing up, try reloading the i2c_bcm2835 module:

 ```sh
 # sudo modprobe i2c_dev